 1 t dried thyme

-2 (14-oz) cans fire roasted diced tomatoes or 1 (28-oz) can whole tomatoes, hand crushed
+2 (14-oz) cans fire roasted or plain diced tomatoes

 3 cups chicken stock or broth

 2 bay leaves